What Is LCP and How to Optimize Largest Contentful Paint

 <script src="/js/app.js" defer></script>

-A Content Delivery Network serves your images and files from edge servers close to users.
-If your server is in Europe and your user is in Karachi, that is 150ms+ of latency on every request.
+A Content Delivery Network serves your images and files from edge servers physically close to your users.
+If your origin server is in Europe and your visitor is in Karachi, you're paying 150ms+ of latency on every request β and that latency compounds on the LCP image.

 - Upgrading to a faster hosting provider

-Lazy loading is great for images below the fold โ but never lazy load your LCP element.
-This is one of the most common LCP mistakes.
-If your hero image has loading="lazy", the browser will not load it until the user scrolls near it, destroying your LCP score.
+Lazy loading is excellent for images below the fold, but applying it to your LCP element is one of the most common and most damaging mistakes.
+If your hero image has loading="lazy", the browser deliberately waits to load it β wrecking your LCP score.

 <img src="/hero.webp" loading="lazy" alt="Hero banner" />